micromdm/scep/README.md

 4. Compile the Client Binary
     * `cd $GOPATH/src/github.com/micromdm/scep/cmd/scepclient`
     * `go build`
-4. The binaries will be put in the directory where you ran `go build`.
+4. The binaries will be put in the directories where you ran `go build`.

 # Example